Existence of superconducting solutions for a reduced Ginzburg-Landau model in the presence of strong electric currents: Introduction

 \section{Introduction}

-Superconducting materials are characterized by a complete loss of resistivity at temperatures below some critical threshold value.
-In this state, electrical current can flow through a superconducting sample while generating only a vanishingly small voltage drop.
-If the current is increased above a certain critical level, however, superconductivity is destroyed and the material reverts to the normal state---even while it remains below the critical temperature.
+It is a well-established fact that superconductors are characterized by (i) a complete loss of electrical resistivity below a certain critical temperature and (ii) a complete expulsion of the magnetic field from purely superconducting regions.
+It is thus possible, in a purely superconducting state, to run electric current through a superconducting sample while generating only a vanishingly small voltage drop.
+However, a sufficiently strong electric current will destroy superconductivity and revert the material to the normal state---even while it remains below the critical temperature \cite{alhe14}.